 Reach Out To the Neighborhood for Palm Sunday

 I encourage you think about ways to make the Palm Sunday procession a way to reach out to your neighbourhood rather than a way for your church to just have fun walking around singing songs.
 Maybe an invitation to a Sunday Easter lunch or another church event.
-Hilary and Trevor Horn who live in our upstairs apartment went around the neighborhood recently giving succulents to all the people who have moved in over the last year.
+Some friends of ours, Hilary and Trevor Horn, went around the neighborhood near their church giving succulents to all the people who have moved in over the last year.
 I think this would be a great activity for Palm Sunday.

 Benedictines of Mary have beautiful music for all seasons of the liturgical calendar including their Easter at Ephesus recording.
 Here is a glimpse of their beautiful music:

 This post is part of a series on resources for Holy Week.
 Check out other posts in the series:

 - Resources for Celebrating Holy Week With Kids: